 The Golden Egg Book by Margaret Wise Brown is one of those books I have clear memories of from childhood.
-Thing is I don’t really remember the story so much as the cover.
+The thing is I don’t really remember the story so much as the cover.
 In this case, it’s ok to judge a book by its cover because although the ending has always seemed tacked on to me I enjoyed this simple and cute book about a bunny and the egg that he finds.
-My son liked it too, although he was much more into the illustrations of butterflies in the first and last few pages.
+My son liked it too.
+Though he was much more into the illustrations of butterflies in the first and last few pages.

 The Best Easter Prize by Kristina Evans is a sweet (maybe too sweet) book about doing the right thing.
 It’s Easter morning and after church is a big Easter egg hunt and whoever finds the most wins the prize.
-At first our heroine can’t find any but then she hits the jackpot only to find a crying friend who has an empty basket.
-Of course she offers her some of her eggs (sweet) but then they cross the finish line holding hands (too sweet).
-My dislike of sickly sweet picture books aside the story as a whole is cute, my kids enjoyed it and the lesson is valuable.
+At first, our heroine can’t find any.
+But then she hits the jackpot only to find a crying friend who has an empty basket.
+Of course, she offers her some of her eggs (sweet).
+They then cross the finish line holding hands (too sweet).
+My dislike of sickly sweet picture books aside the story as a whole is cute.
+My kids enjoyed it and the lesson is valuable.

-Ollie’s Easter Eggs (a Gossie & Friends book) by Olivier Durea is a cute book about friends working hard to dye their Easter eggs, well all but one Ollie who is playing and looking incredibly adorable in bunny ears while the others work hard.
-However Ollie may have missed out on dyeing the eggs but he makes up for it by masterminding a true egg hunt!
-My 4 year old son loved this book and how sneaky Ollie was as he snatched the hidden dyed eggs and re hid them!
+Ollie’s Easter Eggs (a Gossie & Friends book) by Olivier Durea is a cute book about friends working hard on dyeing their Easter eggs, well all but one Ollie who is playing and looking incredibly adorable in bunny ears while the others work hard.
+However, Ollie may have missed out on dyeing the eggs but he makes up for it by masterminding a true egg hunt!
+My 4-year-old son loved this book and how sneaky Ollie was as he snatched the hidden dyed eggs and re-hid them!
 Cute addition to this popular series.

 The Story of Easter by Patricia A. Pingry was the text I was expecting and hoping What is Easter would have.
-I am just glad it will be added to our family library soon.
+I am happily adding it to our family library soon.
 This book does a fantastic job at explaining the holiday of Easter, it’s origins and traditions on the level of kids still young enough to read a board book.
 It doesn’t hurt that the church in it looks identical to ours and my son was so excited that our church was in the book!
 I also appreciated the diversity in the illustrations.